TERREMEMBER/znbase/docs/content/stable/secure/audit-logging/object-audit-logging-ysql.md

 Object audit logging is intended to be a finger-grained replacement for `pgaudit.log = 'read, write'.` As such, it may not make sense to use them in conjunction but one possible scenario would be to use session logging to capture each statement and then supplement that with object logging to get more detail about specific relations.

-In YugabyteDB, object-level audit logging is implemented by reusing the PG role system.
+In ZNbaseDB, object-level audit logging is implemented by reusing the PG role system.
 The `pgaudit.role` setting defines the role that will be used for audit logging.
 A relation ( TABLE, VIEW, etc.) will be audit logged when the audit role has permissions for the command executed or inherits the permissions from another role.
 This allows you to effectively have multiple audit roles even though there is a single master role in any context.

 In this example object audit logging is used to illustrate how a granular approach may be taken towards logging of SELECT and DML statements.

 ## Step 1.
 Connect using `ysql`

-Open the YSQL shell (ysqlsh), specifying the `yugabyte` user and prompting for the password.
+Open the YSQL shell (ysqlsh), specifying the `ZNbase` user and prompting for the password.

 ```
-$ ./ysqlsh -U yugabyte -W
+$ ./ysqlsh -U ZNbase -W
 ```

-When prompted for the password, enter the yugabyte password.
+When prompted for the password, enter the ZNbase password.
 You should be able to login and see a response like below.

 ```
 ysqlsh (11.2-YB-2.5.0.0-b0)
 Type "help" for help.
-yugabyte=#
+ZNbase=#
 ```

 ## Step 2.
 Enable `pgaudit`

-Enable `pgaudit` extension on the YugabyteDB cluster.
+Enable `pgaudit` extension on the ZNbaseDB cluster.

 ```
-yugabyte=> \c yugabyte yugabyte;
+ZNbase=> \c ZNbase ZNbase;
-You are now connected to database "yugabyte" as user "yugabyte".
+You are now connected to database "ZNbase" as user "ZNbase".

-yugabyte=# CREATE EXTENSION IF NOT EXISTS pgaudit;
+ZNbase=# CREATE EXTENSION IF NOT EXISTS pgaudit;
 CREATE EXTENSION
 ```